osparrot/cloudflare-rdp-system/README.md

-# Cloudflare Ephemeral RDP Service Platform
+# Cloudflare Ephemeral RDP Service Platform (Supabase Edition)

-This repository contains the complete system to run a scalable, commercial RDP service using an Ubuntu server, Cloudflare Tunnel, and a Python-based API (FastAPI) for session management and user authentication.
+This repository contains the complete system to run a scalable, commercial RDP service using an Ubuntu server, Cloudflare Tunnel, and a Python-based API (FastAPI) for session management and user authentication, now powered by **Supabase** for a robust and scalable database backend.

 ## Key Features

-*   **Commercial Ready:** FastAPI backend with API Key authentication and a SQLite database for user and session tracking.
+*   **Commercial Ready:** FastAPI backend with API Key authentication and a **Supabase** database for user and session tracking.
 *   **Zero-Trust Security:** RDP access is proxied through Cloudflare, requiring authentication via Cloudflare Access.
 *   **Ephemeral Sessions:** Automated creation and cleanup of unique Cloudflare Tunnels and DNS records.
 *   **Reliable Backend:** Uses shell scripts for low-level system operations (tunnel/DNS/systemd) and a Python API for high-level business logic.